ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

 ## I. Create Static Website

-1) Log in to aws console and ceate new S3 bucket:
+1) Log on to aws console and ceate new S3 bucket:

    name: jjkkexpress.online (it should be smililar to your Dmain Nsme)